 Just because you live in a tiny apartment or don’t have a glut of green space doesn’t mean you need to miss out on the magic of gorgeous green finger living.
-As long as you have a sunny window, a little time, and can commit to cultivating your garden, you can grow homely produce inside the tiniest space.
-From freshly plucked tomatoes to fragrant herbs, floral blooms and citrus fruits – here are our top tips for growing your own indoor garden and making your living space a natural oasis…
+As long as you have a sunny window, a little time, and can commit to cultivating your indoor garden, you can grow homely produce inside the tiniest space.
+From freshly plucked tomatoes from tiny vegetable gardens to fragrant herbs and leafy greens, floral blooms, and citrus fruits – here are our top tips for growing your own indoor garden and making your living space a natural oasis…

 Pick Your Place

 Most plants need a good dose of sunlight to survive so the first quest on your garden growing mission is to find a space.
-The space should be in direct light so the leaves are able to soak up the sunshine, photosynthesize and thrive.
+The space should be in direct light so your growing plants and leaves are able to soak up the sunshine, photosynthesize and thrive.
 This is why people often pick the windowsill as their spot for growing an indoor vegetable garden or fresh herbs.
-Without good light, your plants may be a little spindly and weak.
-If you don’t have a good sunny spot for your garden you could also consider getting a grow light and creating an artificial light program so that your plants can lap up all their energy needs regardless of the weather.
+Without good light, your indoor plants may be a little spindly and weak.
+If you don’t have a good sunny spot for your garden you could also consider getting grow lights and creating an artificial grow light program so that your plants can lap up all their energy needs regardless of the weather.
 It's worth noting that if you are choosing the route of hydroponics, you may need a little more space for your setup.

 Indoor gardeners may struggle a little more when it comes to creating ambient humidity.
 Winters can be dry, especially if you turn the heating up – which can lead to your plants browning around the edges and looking withered or your herb garden wilting.
-A good way of combatting humidity problems is to keep your plants lightly misted, to place them close together so they can create a microclimate, and to run a humidifier to keep things moist and magical.
+A good way of combatting humidity problems is to keep your plants lightly misted, or to place them close together so they can create a microclimate, and to run a humidifier to keep things moist and magical.
 For those who want to get serious about the possibility of their indoor garden systems, you can also look for hydroponic garden solutions which skip the potting soil and uses water and nutrients to grow glorious green spaces.

 Choose Your Plants

-Not all indoor gardens are born equal and a big contributing factor to success is selecting plants that are able to thrive in an indoor space.
+Not all indoor gardens are born equal and a big contributing factor to success is selecting the right type of plants that are able to thrive in an indoor space.
 Indoor plants that bear food include lettuce and salad greens, beans, simple vegetables like cherry tomatoes and strawberries, and even mushrooms.
 If you want to get going on your indoor garden without worry, you can purchase an indoor garden kit to get growing with fewer hiccups as these kits have everything you need.
 All kinds of herbs can be easily grown indoors.
-Floral blooms include; peace lilies, marigolds, cacti and all kinds of succulents.
+The best indoor floral blooms include peace lilies, marigolds, cacti, and all kinds of succulents.
 Your local nursery should have plenty of helpful information to ensure you pick the perfect array of indoor plants.

 Pick Your Pots

-Growing herbs, veggies, and pretty potted plant varieties inside will give you a load of room to play around with your pot set-up.
-If you aren’t taking the hydroponic route and keeping things simple, you can opt for pretty terracotta or plastic containers that hold moisture really well.
+Growing herbs, veggies, and pretty potted plant varieties inside will give you a load of room to play around with your setup.
+If you aren’t taking the hydroponic system route and keeping things simple with container gardening, you can opt for terracotta or plastic containers that hold moisture really well.
 This is your chance to also get creative and reduce waste in the home; old coffee pots, bottles cut in two, and just about any receptacle can keep your plants safe.
 Just be sure to avoid anything that’s held chemicals as this will kill off your plant.

 Get Your Accessories

-Growing indoors is a little more complex than just stick them in the ground and let nature do its work (even growing outdoors can take a little more work).
-First of all, you will need to pick a good soil and peat mix that holds all the right nutrients for your new plants.
+Indoor gardening is a little more complex than just stick them in the ground and let nature do its work (even growing outdoors can take a little more work).
+First of all, you will need to select a good soil and peat potting mix that holds all the right nutrients for your new plants.
 Again, your local garden center or nursery will be able to offer advice when it comes to products like liquid fertilizer, getting rid of bugs, and the right plant food to keep your plant growth happy and healthy.
-Beyond that, you may want to consider seed pods and plant pods or heat mats to keep your seedlings warm, drip systems that keep your plants fed and watered, and timers for lights that ensure your greens are getting the right levels of darkness and light.
+Beyond that, you may want to consider seed pods and plant pods or heat mats to keep your seedlings warm, drip or water pump systems that keep your plants fed and watered, and timers for LED lights that ensure your greens are getting the right levels of darkness and light so life can thrive.